SagorAhamed251245/Mongodb-Master/README.md

 ### Inserting Data

-To insert a document into the `practice-data` collection, use the following query:
+To insert a document into the `practice-data` collection, use:

 ```javascript
 db["practice-data"].insertOne({ name: "Something" });
 ```

-This will insert a document with the `name` field into the `practice-data` collection.
+This query will insert a document with a `name` field into the `practice-data` collection.

 ### Finding Data with Filters

-You can filter documents based on field values.
-Below is an example of filtering by the `gender` field:
+To filter documents based on specific fields, use the following example, which filters by the `gender` field:

 ```javascript
 db["practice-data"].find(